Date: 4 Dec 1906

 He had gone out around 9am on 4 December 1906.
 He had said that he would be back by 7pm but didn't return.
 He had said that he was going to see the hounds meet at Putloe where he often went and generally returned along the canal.

 He was later seen at around 10am by the landlord of the Pilot Inn on the Bristol Road who said that he said hello and that James Berry told him that he was going to Putloe.
-Then the man said that he saw him again at 5pm when James Berry came by his pub on his way back and that he stayed until about 6pm.
+The man said that he saw James Berry again at 5pm when James Berry came by his pub on his way back and that he stayed until about 6pm.
 He said that James Berry had about twopenny worth of whisky and paid for a pint of beer for another person.

 His stick was soon found in the canal near Hempsted Bridge but his body was not found until the evening of 13 January 1907.
 The landlord of the Pilot Inn said that the canal towpath was dangerous in places at night.
 A policeman said that one part of the towpath was particularly dangerous where a part of the bank had been cut away such that if anyone slipped they would fall 40 feet into the canal.